saphoooo/freebox_exporter/README.md

 ## Compiled binary

 If you want to compile the binary, you can refer to [this document](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63) which explains how to do it, depending on your OS and architecture.
+Alternatively, you can use `./build.sh`.

-You can also find the compiled binairies for MacOS, Linux (x86_64, arm64 and arm) and Windows in the release tab.
+You can also find the compiled binaries for MacOS, Linux (x86_64, arm64 and arm) and Windows in the release tab.

 ### Quick start